 It consists of a specialised arteriovenous anastomosis surrounded by a connective tissue capsule.
 They are most numerous in the fingers and toes and exist to shunt blood from the skin surface when...

 The glossopharyngeal nerve is the ninth (IX) of the twelve pairs of cranial nerves.
 It exits the brainstem out from the sides of the upper medulla, just rostral to the vagus nerve and has sensory, motor, and autonomic components.

 The sensory ganglion cells lie in the supe...

 The superficial gluteal muscles lie within the gluteal region posterolateral to the bony pelvis and proximal femur.
 From superficial to deep lie the gluteus maximus, medius and minimus.
-The gluteus maximus is an important in hip extension and lateral rotation.
-Gluteus medius and minimus are hip ...
+The gluteus maximus is an important muscle for hip extension and lateral rotation.
+Gluteus medius and minimus ...

 The gluteus maximus is the largest muscle in the gluteal region and overlies most of the other gluteal muscles.